-Over the last two years, property owners throughout the greater Houston area have faced an uphill battle against difficult drought conditions, leaving commercial and residential properties dry and damaged.
+Over the last two years, property owners throughout the greater Houston area have faced an uphill battle against difficult drought conditions, leaving commercial properties dry and damaged.
 As a result, many property owners are hoping to protect their lawns, landscape gardens and trees from this year's projected drought with the installation of an irrigation system.

 In today's economy, consumers are given a large number of choices for nearly every spending decision they make.
 There are a myriad of providers and vendors for every kind of industry, and while having lots of choices can be a great thing, if you are not a well-informed consumer, you may end up making a choice that costs you more time and money than necessary.